koschke/zwift/README.md

 The script has no graphical user interface.
 It is intended to be run in a command-line shell, for instance, `cmd` on Windows.
 I assume most people will use a Windows computer.
 Hence, I will explain how to open the command-line shell `cmd` on Windows.
 For Mac or Linux computers, you will find help searching in the Internet.
 There are many ways to open `cmd` on Windows, the most simple one is: Press Windows+R to open the _Run_ box, where you enter `cmd` and then click _OK_.
 Now a window with a command-line prompt should open where you can enter your commands.
 You do not need administrator rights to execute the script.

-The following description on how to enter your commands is largely independent from your type of computer (Windows, Mac, or Linux), except maybe for directory separators.
+The following description on how to enter your commands is largely independent from your type of computer (Windows, Mac, or Linux), except maybe for directory separators contained in file-path parameters.

 Within a command-line shell, _Python_ programs in general can be started by first stating the path to your _Python_ interpreter, then the name of the _Python_ script to be executed, and then the arguments you want to pass to the executed script.
 Here is how you would run our script: